Member-supported, grassroots media.

 Uplifting Black, Brown, and queer voices across the South—no matter who's in office.

-While some of us work longer, harder hours to make sure the rest of us can still buy groceries and dispose of our trash, others are entering week six of social distancing.
-We're trying to find a new use for this blank time, how we can make music of our being here inside, separated, but still together.
+Eight months into the pandemic, we're trying to find a new use for this blank time, how we can make music of our being here inside, separated, but still together.
 But here is a fraught word these days.

-COVID-19 is here, potentially to stay, but 42,000 of our loved ones aren't anymore.
-Many of us arrived here overnight, suddenly suffering from food, job and housing insecurity.
+COVID-19 is still here to stay, but hundreds of thousands of our loved ones aren't anymore.
+Many of us arrived here overnight, suddenly suffering from food, job, and housing insecurity.
 Some of our communities have been here surviving these very conditions for generations.
 So how do we learn to be present here, human and together, without looking away?

-Last Thursday night, Scalawag gathered three of the best poets living and writing in the South to answer that question for an audience of online listeners.
-Folks from around the country (Shouts to Puerto Rico!) tuned in for Scalawag's first Virtual Jubilee to hear prize-wining poets Taylor Johnson, Jericho Brown, and Alexis Pauline Gumbs read to us and stan for each other.
+In April, when we first got here, Scalawag gathered three of the best poets living and writing in the South to answer that question for an audience of online listeners.
+Folks from around the country (Shouts to Puerto Rico!) tuned in for Scalawag's first Virtual Jubilee to hear prize-winning poets Taylor Johnson, Jericho Brown, and Alexis Pauline Gumbs read to us and stan for each other.

 Learning how, as Taylor says, to make music of our being under the current pressures is a skill that requires play.
 Play is what we do in our homes, and our hoods, with those of us we feel most intimate with.
 Playing the instrument of our shared language, thanking the ancestors for being here before us, and welcoming our questions with grace, these three poets created a home for us out of thin air.
 Watch excerpts of their entrancing reading below.